26 września 2025

 The programme included three intense days of lectures and workshops.

-- Saturday: There were discussions about materials and jewellery standards, nipple piercings, working under challenging conditions and building a piercer’s brand.
-In the evening the day was rounded off by a historical section about female figures in pornography and their influence on piercing, plus an integration party for participants.
+- Secondly, on Saturday discussions focused on materials and jewellery standards.
+They also covered nipple piercings, working under challenging conditions and building a piercer’s brand.
+Later the day ended with a historical section on female figures in pornography and their influence on piercing.
+The evening closed with an integration party for participants.

-- Sunday: The programme included yoga workshops, lectures on upgrading jewellery and an inspiring “Gauntlet Legacy” presentation by Jim Ward.
+- Finally, on Sunday the programme included yoga workshops and lectures on upgrading jewellery.
+It also featured an inspiring “Gauntlet Legacy” presentation by Jim Ward.

-Each day also had its own Modern Tribe zone with body suspension shows.
-In addition, there was a “Piercers for Piercers” discussion zone where practitioners exchanged experiences.
-This was not a conference “just about holes”.
-There were talks on hygiene, work methods, material science, client psychology and the history of piercing.
-In total, more than 200 participants listened to presentations and then joined discussions and workshops.
+In addition, each day had its own Modern Tribe zone with body suspension shows.
+Moreover, a “Piercers for Piercers” discussion zone allowed practitioners to exchange experiences.
+Therefore, the conference was not just about piercings.
+It also covered hygiene, work methods, material science, client psychology and history.
+As a result, more than 200 participants listened to presentations and joined discussions and workshops.

 Key guests and speakers

-The highlight was an appearance by Jim Ward, known as the “granddaddy of the modern piercing movement,” who opened the first piercing studio, Gauntlet.
-At the conference he spoke about the beginnings of the movement and proved that professional piercing is a whole philosophy.
-Not just a profession.
+The highlight was an appearance by Jim Ward.
+He is the “granddaddy of the modern piercing movement” and opened the first piercing studio, Gauntlet.
+At the conference he spoke about the beginnings of the movement.
+He proved that professional piercing is a philosophy, not just a profession.

 Why this is important for Sztorm and our clients

-Sztorm is not only a tattoo studio; it is also a professional piercing centre.
-Our strength lies in diversity—we have artists of various styles and piercers with diverse experiences, allowing us to match the client’s character and budget.
-As the organiser of PPP, Beti constantly raises her qualifications and the standards of the whole industry in Poland.
-By co-creating the conference, we bring the latest knowledge on safety, material science and client service into Sztorm.
-This ensures that every piercing is carried out to the highest standards and with full understanding of the client’s needs.
+Consequently, Sztorm is not only a tattoo studio; it is also a professional piercing centre.
+Our strength lies in diversity because we have artists of various styles and piercers with diverse experiences.
+This diversity allows us to match the client’s character and budget.
+As the organiser of PPP, Beti constantly raises her qualifications.
+She also raises the standards of the whole industry in Poland.
+By co‑creating the conference, we bring the latest knowledge on safety and material science into Sztorm.
+We also bring improved client service.
+As a result, every piercing is carried out to the highest standards.
+Each procedure fully addresses the client’s needs.

-The conference also proves that piercing in Poland is maturing.
+Additionally, the conference proves that piercing in Poland is maturing.
 The event demonstrates that punk rebellion can be combined with responsibility and concern for health.
-Highlights that contemporary piercing is closer to the beauty industry than to Woodstock-style safety-pin piercings.
-At Sztorm we believe that education equals safety, which is why we actively support Beti’s initiatives and PPP.
-It isn’t about prestige.
-It’s about ensuring that anyone who decides on a piercing or tattoo can feel confident they are in good hands.
+The event shows that contemporary piercing is closer to the beauty industry than to Woodstock‑style safety‑pin piercings.
+At Sztorm we believe that education equals safety.
+Therefore, we actively support Beti’s initiatives and PPP.
+It is not about prestige.
+Instead, it is about ensuring that anyone who gets a piercing or tattoo feels confident they are in good hands.

 What this edition taught us

-- Trust and preparation are key—these are the basics that Beti mentions in every presentation.
-Without conversation, interviewing and fitting jewellery to anatomy, there can be no safe piercing.
+- Firstly, trust and preparation are essential.
+Without conversation, interviewing and fitting jewellery to anatomy there can be no safe piercing.

-- Materials matter—the lectures showed how important jewellery standards, certifications and sterilisation processes are.
+- Secondly, materials matter because jewellery standards, certifications and sterilisation processes are vital.

-- History inspires—meeting Jim Ward reminded us that today’s standards were created thanks to enthusiasts who pursued their passion despite a lack of acceptance.
+- Fourthly, history inspires.
+Meeting Jim Ward reminded us that today’s standards were created because enthusiasts pursued their passion despite a lack of acceptance.

-- Sharing experiences builds the industry—the “Piercers for Piercers” zone showed that there are many piercers in Poland ready to share their knowledge.
-This is crucial when choosing a professional.
+- Finally, sharing experiences builds the industry.
+The “Piercers for Piercers” zone showed that many practitioners in Poland are ready to share their knowledge.
+This willingness is crucial when choosing a professional.

 Summary

-For Sztorm, the Professional Piercers Poland Conference is more than a trade event.
+In conclusion, for Sztorm the Professional Piercers Poland Conference is more than a trade event.
 It is a manifesto of our philosophy.
-In every piercing and tattoo we see a person—with their history, emotions and need for safety.
-Choosing Sztorm means choosing a studio that learns, grows and co-creates the Polish piercing scene.
-Beti and the PPP team show that you can combine passion with responsibility and create a place where a piercing becomes a symbol of quality and conscious choice.
+In every piercing and tattoo we see a person with their history, emotions and need for safety.
+Choosing Sztorm Tattoo Gdańsk means choosing a studio that learns and grows.
+It also co‑creates the Polish piercing scene.
+Beti and the PPP team show that you can combine passion with responsibility.
+They create a place where a piercing becomes a symbol of quality and conscious choice.

-Would you like to learn more about our piercer’s work or arrange a piercing?
-Write to us or visit the studio—we are here for you.
+If you would like to learn more about our piercer’s work or arrange a piercing, please write to us.
+You can also visit the studio.
+We are here for you.